toda-lab/pygplib/docs/howto-use-pygplib.rst

    assert NameMgr.lookup_name(st.vertex_to_object(vertex_list[1])) == "V2"

 As above, ``vertex_to_object()`` converts a vertex into a constant symbol index.
-When ``GrSt`` object is initialized, such constant symbols are registered to ``NameMgr`` and their names begin with a given prefix, followed by a vertex index.
+When a graph structure is initialized, the constant symbols for all vertices are registered to ``NameMgr`` so that the name of a constant symbol begins with a given prefix, followed by a vertex index.
 If a prefix is not given, default prefix is ``V``.

-The second example is the clique-encoding.
+The second example is clique-encoding.
-The following matrix is a vertex-clique incidence matrix, where the collection of cliques, designated by column vectors, is a separating edge clique cover.
+The following matrix is a vertex-clique incidence matrix, where the collection of cliques, designated by column vectors, is a *separating edge clique cover*.
-In general, the clique-encoding has size less than or equal to the edge-encoding.
+In general, clique-encoding has size less than or equal to the edge-encoding.
 The program for computing a separating edge clique cover is developed by the author of ``pygplib``, but it is based on
 `heuristic algorithms by Conte et al <https://doi.org/10.1016/j.ic.2019.104464>`__ .
-Although the program `ECC8 <https://github.com/Pronte/ECC>`__ developed in Java by Conte is publicly available, it is not used to make ``pygplib`` self-contained and pure-Python module.
+Although the program `ECC8 <https://github.com/Pronte/ECC>`__ developed in Java by Conte is publicly available, it is not used in ``pygplib`` to make it self-contained and pure-Python module.

 .. code:: python